North Manchester Public Library

 Facilities

 The current library was built in 1995.
 The structure received a new roof in 2018, and updated air conditioning HVAC in 2020.
-In the next five to ten years, the heating HVAC and the carpeting in the building need to be updated.
-The elevator in the library is currently functioning well, however, it is now twenty-five years old and will eventually require updating.
-The Library Board does a yearly “walk through” of the library building and grounds to review issues that need addressed.
+In the next five to ten years, the heating HVAC controls and the carpeting in the building need to be updated.
+The building is now thirty years old and will require continual maintenance.
+The Library Board does a yearly “walk through” of the library building and grounds to review issues that need to be addressed.

 Services